How to Use CNC Technology in Machining Projects

 - Machines work 24hrs: Unlike human beings, CNC machines run throughout and only stop when they need maintenance or repair.

-- Preciseness and accuracy: at Wayken Rapid Manufacturing, we use the CAD (Computer Aided Design) to make a 3D design into a finished prototype.
+- Preciseness and accuracy: at Wayken Rapid Manufacturing, we use CAD (Computer-Aided Design) to make a 3D design into a finished prototype.

 - High Flexibility: The machines are run using G-code, a programming language.
 Therefore, this guarantees a high level of flexibility, since changing the programmed code is much easier.